SaiAmirthesh/ChatPdf/README.md

-# Universal PDF Q&A Assistant
+# ChatPDF - Q&A Assistant

 A Streamlit-based application that allows you to upload any PDF document and ask questions about its content using AI.